GandhiCloudLab/watson-ai-ops-330-guide-ilender/33-integrations-kubernetes-observer/readme.md

 This document explains about how to setup Kubernetes Observer in Watson AIOps.

 As part of the kubernetes observer, it is required to communicate with the target cluster.
-Here the target cluster is the local cluster where the AI Manager is installed.
+Here the target cluster is the local cluster where the AI Manager and iLender app are installed.

 Do the following.